-- The breed’s specimens have long, athletic bodies that grant them exceptional running and jumping abilities, and also make them look bigger than their weight.
+- The breed's specimens have long, athletic bodies that grant them exceptional running and jumping abilities and make them look more significant than their weight.

-- Despite their origins, however, Chausie cats are quite friendly, and can often be seen following their owner around like a dog.
+- Despite their origins, Chausie cats are pretty friendly and can often follow their owner around like a dog.

-- They also require more mental and physical stimulation than your average cat breed, and should not be left alone for long periods of time.
+- They also require more mental and physical stimulation than your average cat breed and should not be left alone for long periods.

 Average Weight: 11 – 17 pounds

-- Additionally, Ragamuffins can be taught to play fetch and will even walk on a leash if properly trained.
+- Ragamuffins can be taught to play fetch and walk on a leash if adequately trained.

-- They take a little longer to mature than other breeds, but once a Ragamuffin reaches full adulthood about 4 years in it can weigh up to 20 pounds.
-As with all big cats, having a proper diet and exercising regularly is important for maintaining good health.
+- They take a little longer to mature than other breeds, but once a Ragamuffin reaches full adulthood, about four years in, it can weigh up to 20 pounds.
+As with all big cats, having a proper diet and regular exercise is essential for maintaining good health.

 10. American Bobtail